DustCar/UE5ArinaMultiplayerShooterProject/README.md

 # Personal Additions
 In addition to the topics I learned through the course, I added my own additions to try my hand at applying what I have learned.

-Here are a few things I added that were not done as part of the course:
+Here are a few minor changes I added that were not done as part of the course:
 - Displayed player names above their character
+- Sensitivity options including aim in sensitivity
+- Respawn based on other players distance
+- Minor visual changes (spinning bullets, bullets cooling down, etc...)

 # Project Showcase